Lung cancer is the fourth most common type of cancer in India. Read on to find out about the symptoms, staging and treatment of lung cancer.

 How is lung cancer diagnosed?

-Your doctor will ask you about the details of your symptoms and would perform a physical examination
+Your doctor will ask you about the details of your symptoms and perform a physical examination

 - Imaging